lusamek/OpenCalphad/README.md

 The panel for "Macro" allows to edit and run a list of commands.
 ![](https://raw.githubusercontent.com/lusamek/OpenCalphad/master/flopencalphad-4.png)

-The "Set-Condition" panel allows to give condition parameters:
+The "Set-Condition" panel allows to give the initial parameters.
 ![](https://raw.githubusercontent.com/lusamek/OpenCalphad/master/flopencalphad-5.png)